econ-ark/HARK/Documentation/guides/installation.md

 # HARK installation guide

 HARK is an open source project written in Python.
-It's compatible with Python versions 3.10 and up.
+It's supported for Python versions 3.10 and up.

 ## Instructions for a new user